EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

     return scores
 ```

-The following function takes a joke_id and takes 4, most similar jokes.
+The following function takes a joke_id and takes the 4 most similar jokes.
 It then prints them one by one in a summary:

 ```python
 def print_joke_stats(ix):